Geology, soil and seismic risk

 Available Maps

-Geological, Seismic and Soil Survey has produced three maps at 1:50.000 scale (only for the soils of the plain) regarding the following parameters:
+Geological, Seismic and Soil Survey has produced three maps regarding the following parameters:

-• Texture: percentage content of sand, silt, clay, skeleton and USDA textural classes;
+• Texture: percentage content of sand, silt, clay, skeleton and USDA textural classes (0-30 cm layer);

-• Saturated hydraulic conductivity (Ksat): distribution of soils in 6 classes according to Soil Survey Manual 1993;
+• Saturated hydraulic conductivity (Ksat): 1:50,000 scale map of soils in the plain grouped into 6 Ksat classes according to the Soil Survey Manual 1993;

 • Hydrological Soil Groups according to National Engineering Handbook USDA-NRCS, 2009.